BookerLoL/UWLCourses/CS564/README.md

     - would need to join in order to confirm constraint holds true

 - Removing 3NF or BCNF violator through decomposition

   - break violator into it's own table

+- Check if table in BCNF?

+  - if non-trivial dependency, X -> A that lies in T where X is not a super key
+    - check by taking closure
+  - non-trivial dependency

+    - rhs not a subset of lhs

+  - A -> D, decompose: {A, D}, {A, C}